milkbottledude/woodlands-jb_tracker/README.md

 The head tag contains the CSS for the website, although I'll probably be moving this to a separate CSS file moving forward 📁 to make the HTML file easier to read.
 This is very beginner CSS 👶🏻, nothing too fancy, so I wont go into everything in detail.

-Starting off with the CSS in the <head> tag, I defined the [background](progress_pics/website_bg2.jpg) for the body (basically the entire website) in Line 10.
+I defined the [background](progress_pics/website_bg2.jpg) for the body (basically the entire website) in Line 10.
 Then I made the <body> element have all its elements inside align to the centre (Line 16).
 For the font colour I chose 'Alice Blue', but its really just white basically ⚪ (Line 14).

 For the top class (Line 19), it contains all the text in the website, which is just the title as well as the little slogan right below it.
 I wanted them to be well separated ↕️ from the top of the screen as well as the buttons to select the date and time, hence it has a top and bottom padding of 120px.
 The <body> is already aligned to the center, so theres no need for side padding.